larsrickert/nginx-proxy/README.md

 2. Docker and docker-compose installed on your server
 3. Shell access with permissions to execute docker commands
 4. Domain with access to the DNS settings

+If you don't have a linux server yet you can check out [netcup](https://www.netcup.de/vserver/vps.php) for a cheap and fast VPS.

+You can find more information about setting up the linux server in the `utils` folder.

 <br />